Pankey is KIAC Field Athlete of the Week

 The Athletic Department of St. Louis College of Pharmacy offers a variety of athletic activities designed to meet the interests and needs of students, faculty, and staff.

 The College's intramural program and club sports provide an outlet for those looking to engage in competitive sports without a large time commitment.
-A free fitness incentive program awards participants for establishing and maintaining exercise habits.

 Student-Athlete Selected for Leadership Training

 Donated blood helped save Samantha Bryant’s brother.
 Now she is working on saving more lives.
 Bryant, a second-year student, basketball, and track and field athlete at St. Louis College of Pharmacy, was one of just 14 student-athletes across the country selected to attend the Red Cross NAIA Collegiate Leadership Program.
 She’ll travel to the Red Cross national headquarters in Washington, D.C., in June.
 There, Bryant will take part in coaching, mentoring, and professional leadership training.